-finals ALL FOUR collaborate During the robots to attain high score. α This changes the dynamic and can lead to interesting strategies.
-For for the their call instance, is it legal red teams set down remotes, to time, for and then have the blue teams continue to do Bonus tasks for them?
+During the finals ALL FOUR robots collaborate to attain a high score.
+This changes the dynamic and can lead to interesting strategies.
+For instance, is it legal for the red teams to set down their remotes, call for time, and then have the blue teams continue to do bonus tasks for them?
 YES!
-Would it be legal for those blue the teams to even score doubler on behalf of the red teams?
-YES -But only if it is the red doubler. could double score.
-They not use the blue doubler to the red What about tasks? blue for red?
-YES! time Could complete time tasks lf have auestions about how this the finals. you any works in be sure to ask them in the drivers meeting.
+Would it be legal for those blue teams to even score the doubler on behalf of the red teams?
+YES - But only if it is the red doubler.
+They could not use the blue doubler to double the red score.
+What about time tasks?
+Could blue complete time tasks for red?
+YES!
+If you have any questions about how this works in the finals, be sure to ask them in the drivers meeting.